pharaoh1/android_huashan_bootimg_editor/README.md

 # Android - Xperia SP - boot.img Editor

+These shell scripts are meant to help you decompile and recompile the complete boot.img kernel.

+They are prebuilt for the Xperia SP CM12.1 kernels and it is recommended that you use Ubuntu (15.04).

 ### [ boot.img-Decompile.sh ]
 - Extract the boot.img
 - Extract the ramdisk.img